Not such a rare site in and around the great spills and white water that makeup the mighty Cohoes Falls.

-This was the Octoraro Railroad at the time that operated on what had been the Pennsylvania Railroad.
-This RS-2, was from the Toledo, Peoria, and Western Railroad and sold to the Octoraro in 1983.
-The photo from which this was taken by me, was entered originally in a Northeast Region photo contest taking first prize in prototype.
+The Octoraro Railroad was a short line railroad.
+It operated on what had been the Pennsylvania Railroad.
+This RS-2 engine, was from the Toledo, Peoria, and Western Railroad.
+It was sold to the Octoraro in 1983.

 These days it would seem that my joy comes from helping others learn to express themselves in watercolor.
 Since mid winter, I have been teaching basic watercolor classes at the Waterford Halfmoon Senior Center.
 It is quite surprising how students advance when they are interested.
 Margaret said that she couldn’t paint.
 This was her first larger work and only the fourth watercolor.
 With a little guidance, she has completed this vibrant painting.Five students arrived at 2pm to continue work on their “The sky’s the limit” painting which was structured to have them paint sky and water very casually.
 They picked from provided photocolor copies of various land and sea.
 Gary liked the simplicity of grasses and dunes and only his third watercolor.Connie had taken a course with me during a convention.
 She was new to this methodology and had to sketch this time.
 Her process is structured and patient.
 She learned through this painting what layering of color is all about.
 As she practiced, she relaxed.
 She’s using several watercolor tools (pencil, pen, and 0000 brushes for her grasses) and a bit of white gouache for the froth on the waves.Next friday will be the completion of this session.
 All plan on framing their paintings.
 I’m very proud of them!